 If you'd like to receive these summaries via email, you can subscribe here.

-Podcast version: Subscribe on your favorite podcast app by searching for 'EA Forum Podcast (Summaries)'.
+Podcast version: prefer your summaries in podcast form?
 A big thanks to Coleman Snell for producing these!
+Subscribe on your favorite podcast app by searching for 'EA Forum Podcast (Summaries)'.
+More detail here.

 Philosophy and Methodologies

 * = the author expects the organization would not endorse the figure shown (their best guess in GiveWell’s case, and pending further research for HLI).

 The Capability Approach to human welfare is about increasing the options, or ‘functionings’, available to people (eg. eating, being a doctor, being a parent).
 This is in contrast to commonly used measures in EA like subjective wellbeing (SWB) or preference satisfaction.

 The author argues this is a valuable approach that is neglected in EA, but influential in international development more broadly.
 It’s agnostic about what people choose to do with the options - meaning it suits everyone, and avoids optimizers like EAs pushing our favorite functionings (eg. SWB) on people with different preferences.

 Because there are so many potential functionings and ways to rate them, it’s messy to measure.
 Some indexes have tried, on both a country and individual level.
 You can also note that being alive and having resources (eg. money) lead to many options, and work on those.
 This matches up with GiveWell and Open Philanthropy prioritizing income gains and lives saved as privileged metrics, likely influenced by the capabilities approach.